Eddy Merckx leads the pack in his Peugeot BP team jersey during the 1966 edition of the Tour of Lombardy. Photo credits: Mark Leech / Offside

 Simpson continued his excellent form at Peugeot, where he nurtured a rising Merckx who would eventually be the only foreign rider to attend his funeral.
 Before that dark day, Simpson would become the first Briton to wear the yellow jersey, win Milan-San Remo (1964) and the World Championships (1965), on top of a victory at Bordeaux-Paris (1963).
 Then there was Lombardy.
-After being roasted by the press for straight talking about the state of race fixing in the pro peloton, Simpson let his legs speak for themselves over the Italian climbs.
-It was 1965, and the home hero Gianni Motta was in his prime riding for the Molteni outfit.
+After being roasted by the press for straight-talking about the state of race-fixing in the pro peloton, Simpson let his legs speak for themselves over the Italian climbs.
+It was 1965, and the home hero Gianni Motta was in his prime riding for the Molteni team.
 Having broken clear from the main bunch, the pair battled their way up the concluding climb in San Fermo della Battaglia, where thousands of jubilant fans cheered on their Molteni man.
-Despite their support he was unable to match Simpson's pace, as the Briton surged on through the frenzied crowds, crossing the line beaming in first place.
+Despite their support, he was unable to match Simpson's pace, as the Briton surged on through the frenzied crowds, crossing the line beaming in the first place.
 Motta was inconsolable, and Simpson, a temporary Italian villain.

 Often seen riding up the advertising boards on the banks of velodromes to the joy of onlooking fans; he was also a popular character in the pro peloton.
 Amongst the riders he commanded respect for his style and ability to endure fearsome levels of suffering on the bike.
 It was this ability however, that meant those closest to him thought little of the Britons complexion as he pushed hard up Mt.
 Ventoux, on stage 13 of the ’67 Tour.
 Just 1km from the summit, he dropped back from the lead group, swerving across the road before collapsing off his bike.
 Ignoring his managers protests to stop, he re-adjusted his toe clips and rode on, managing a further 500m before falling once more – this time it would prove fatal.